These are the Best Android Apps in April 2021: Tasker, VLC, Poweramp, Lithium, and more!

 - Best Sports Apps for Android

-We’ll start this up by reading up on some apps that are essential for improving your Android experience.
+We’ll start this up by reading up on some apps that are quite essential for improving your Android experience, like VPN apps or password managers.
 These apps don’t exactly fit in any of the categories we’ll mention later on, but, at least in my opinion, they are very, very handy to have and are sure to greatly make your Android experience better—probably the first 3 apps I install on any Android device I try out, as a matter of fact.
 From allowing you to manage your apps better to automating your entire Android experience, these are definitely worth a look, no matter if you’re a normal user or an enthusiast.

 Solid Explorer is the definitive file explorer app.
 It’s one of the best browser apps out there, if not the best, and it’s because it allows you to do so much: it features built-in encryption to encrypt your important, essential files, it features Google Drive and Dropbox integration as well as support for connecting to an external server of your own, easy file management as well as support for exploring other partitions of your device through root access… There’s really a lot to love about it.
 You’ll need to pay a one-time license in order to use it, but other than that, it’s one of the very few paid Android apps that I think is actually, honestly worth it.

 If you’re anything like me, you’re probably a mess with your passwords.
 They’re all over the place, you probably have several variants of one password and get confused while logging into stuff, frequently mistake them… Not to mention, if you’re the kind of guy to use the same password on several websites, you might be in for a nasty surprise if someone manages to guess it.
 1Password takes away the headache of having to remember passwords: the app manages them all for you very easily, and generates unique, complicated passwords that people, and machines, won’t be able to guess.